kubernetes/website/docs/concepts/services-networking/service.md

 more interesting is that `targetPort` can be a string, referring to the name of a port in the backend `Pods`.
 The actual port number assigned to that name can be different in each backend `Pod`.
-This offers a lot of flexibility for deploying and evolving your `Services`.
+This offers a lot of flexibility for deploying and evolving your `Service`.
 For example, you can change the port number that pods expose in the next version of your backend software, without breaking clients.

-Kubernetes `Services` support `TCP` and `UDP` for protocols.
+Kubernetes `Service` support `TCP` and `UDP` for protocols.
 The default is `TCP`.

-### Services without selectors
+### Service without selectors

-Services generally abstract access to Kubernetes `Pods`, but they can also abstract other kinds of backends.
+`Service` generally abstract access to Kubernetes `Pods`, but they can also abstract other kinds of backends.
 For example:

   * You want to have an external database cluster in production, but in test